amalini10j/Covid19-Data-Analysis/README.md

 ### Cat Boost Classifier Model with 1000 iterations

-- The CatBoost Classifier was tried out first with 1000 iterations and the training visual  was as follows:
+- The CatBoost Classifier was then tried out with 1000 iterations and the training visual  was as follows:

 ![CatBoost_1000Trees_Training](/Images/ML_images/CatBoost_Train_1000Trees.png)